ravir4/DevOpsInsights/about_dev.md

 ### Error Proneness

-*Error proneness* is the likelihood that a file, commit or pull request might generate defects according to historical trends, committer experience, change frequency, change weight, and other factors.
+*Error proneness* is the likelihood that a file, commit, or pull request might generate defects according to historical trends, committer experience, change frequency, change weight, and other factors.

 You might look to this category while you conduct code reviews or improve the code review process.
 Risky files deserve more scrutiny than relatively safe ones.
 Conversely, safe files and commits can serve as examples for your team as you improve how you work.